botagas/wgdashboard_ynh/doc/PRE_INSTALL.md

 This installation script will set the admin user (which will be selected by you) and password, which will be randomly generated (unless specified otherwise).

 #### System Requirements
-- Python 3.10 or higher is required for WGDashboard 4.2.4+ (automatically installed)
+- Python 3.9 or higher (automatic compatibility fixes applied if needed)

 #### Warning
 - This does not support SSO or LDAP and is intended for local use only.
 External exposure is not advised.